-Khao Lak-Lam Ru National Park is located in the Phang Nga Province of Thailand.
+Khao Lak-Lam Ru National Park is in Phang Nga Province, Thailand.

 Khao Lak-Lam Ru is named after two of its tallest peaks, Lam Ru and Khao Lak.
 Khao Lak is also the name of a coastal area dotted with villages.
 The park is just off Phetkasem Road (Route 4), and it is 19 miles (30 km) south of Takua Pa and 71 miles (115 km) north of Phuket City.

 The park has an area of 48 square miles (125 sq km), and it thus covers parts of four districts: Takua Pa, Mueang Phang Nga, Thai Mueang, and Kapong.